ilyasssss2004/Autonomous-AI-SOAR-Platform/README.md

 Triages Apache/ModSecurity WAF logs to identify and mitigate OWASP Top 10 attacks including SQL Injection and Directory Traversal.

-**Engineering Note — Dual-Stream AI Contextualization:** WAF logs are notoriously dense and prone to alert fatigue.
+**Dual-Stream AI Contextualization:** WAF logs are notoriously dense and prone to alert fatigue.
 This playbook solves the readability problem by enriching the attacker's IP via AbuseIPDB, then routing the payload through two parallel AI nodes simultaneously — translating the raw HTTP attack vector into a technical Slack alert for SOC analysts and a business-risk Email for executives.
 A centralized case is automatically created in TheHive with the enriched IP attached as a forensic observable.

 <img width="1850" height="799" alt="Web Defense Workflow" src="https://github.com/user-attachments/assets/5ff80443-1fdf-4302-82ae-92e640ae8fdc" />